+- a) Duplicate the CN field, so the otherwise authorized DN contains two identical CNs. - b) Append " to a non-CN field of an otherwise authorized DN.

+Test 1: Not applicable: the ST selected no CN/identifier type combinations.

+Test 2:

-- a) Duplicate the CN field, so the otherwise authorized DN contains two identical CNs. - b) Append "to a non-CN field of an otherwise authorized DN. - Test 1: Not applicable.
-The TOE does not support CN identifiers. - Test 2: For the first part of this test, the evaluator alternately configured a test peer to use an authentication certificate with the correct SAN: IP address, SAN: DNS, and SAN:User DNS.
-The evaluator then attempted to establish an IPsec connection between the TOE and the test peer and confirmed that the connection was successful.
-CN identifiers are not supported by the TOE so the second part of the test is not applicable.
+(Part 1) The evaluator configured strongswan on a test peer to use an authentication certificate with the correct SAN: IP address, DNS address (FQDN), and user FQDN.
+The evaluator then attempted to connect the IPsec VPN between the test peer and observed the TOE accept each connection.

-Test 3: Not applicable.
-The TOE does not support CN identifier types.
+(Part 2), the test does not apply as the TOE does not support the Common Name (CN) for reference identifier, only Subject Alternative Name (SAN).

+Test 3: Not applicable: the ST selected no CN/identifier type combinations.

+Test 4:

-Test 4: For this test, the evaluator alternately configured the TOE to look for each of the supported SAN reference identifiers (SAN:IP Address, SAN: DNS, and SAN:User DNS).
-The evaluator then configured the test peer to use a certificate that would present an incorrect SAN reference identifier and a correct CN reference identifier as CN checking is not prioritized over SAN (CN is not supported).
-In each case, the evaluator attempted to establish an IPsec connection to the TOE and then expected the TOE to reject the connection.
+(Part 1) For this test, the evaluator alternately configured the TOE to look for each of the supported SAN reference identifiers.
+The evaluator then configured the strongswan VPN peer to use a certificate that would present an incorrect SAN reference identifier and a correct CN reference identifier.
+In each case, the evaluator then attempted to connect the IPsec VPN between the test peer and the TOE expecting the connection to be rejected.